-A sales funnel is defined as the process you use to take your customers through their buying journeys, from the point they become aware of your business to when they are ready to pay for your products or services.
+A sales funnel defined as the process you use to take your customers through their buying journeys, from the point they become aware of your business when they are ready to pay for your products or services.

 For eCommerce channels, developing an automated sales funnel is extremely important for two reasons: first, the technology allows for it to be automated and, second, you are competing with many businesses and need a perfect and automatic system to generate leads and convert them into sales.

 On the internet, the most critical factor that drives the effectiveness of your sales funnel is content.
 This includes your sales pages, the emails you send to customers, and any extra content you may deliver, such as in the form of newsletters.

 For example, if you’ve ever read a blog and then subscribed to it, you’ve gone through the sales funnel of that blog without realizing it.
 The most effective sales funnels are those that seem natural to customers.

 Why You Should Automate Your eCommerce Sales Funnel